MohamedElsayedd1/Dapper-Dasher-Game/README.md

 # Dapper Dasher Game

-This repository contains the source code for **Dapper Dasher**, a simple 2D side-scrolling game built using the Raylib library.
+a simple 2D side-scrolling game built using the Raylib library.
 The player controls a character named Scarfy, who must navigate through a series of obstacles (nebulas) while running across a scrolling background.
 The objective is to avoid collisions with nebulas and reach the finish line to win the game.

 <p align="center">
     <img src="https://github.com/MohamedElsayedd1/Dapper-Dasher-Game/blob/main/Dapper-Dasher-Gameplay.gif" width="600" />